 Yes, golf balls absorb water, and this will affect your performance.
 Drying them, even at high temperatures, does not entirely get rid of the water ball.
 Submerging in water will have a permanent adverse effect on the performance of the ball.

-4. Why Are Titleist Pro V1 Balls The Best?
+4. Why Are Pro V1 Balls The Best?

-You might know, Titleist is a brand that ensures quality and sturdiness, and the Pro V1 ball tops their game.
-One of the significant differences between the Pro V1 is the three-layer construction, as opposed to the two-layer building, which is more specialized.
+One of the significant differences between Pro V1 is the three-layer construction, instead of the two-layer building, which is more specialized.
 For most players, this is entirely sufficient, and they will get endless use from them.
 At the heart of Pro V1 is a solid core of Polybutadiene, which makes him perfect.

 The Pro V1 is indeed a pricey ball as it is built with multi-component technology.
 It has a 17% thinner cast urethane elastomer cover system that provides higher speed to the ball.
 Its new cover layer reduces ball speed and long game spin.
 A new 2.0 ZG process core is made for long distances.
 The spherically-tiled 352 tetrahedral dimple pattern is intended for savior continuous flight.
 All these facts make it an expensive ball.